Status: Archived

 Step 2: Gathering of information relevant to the decision being made

 Gathering information about services, vendors, and providers can be accomplished in various ways by both the specialist and the client.
-Here are some examples: Learning specific needs of the individual and researching providers who may be the best fit; Researching the success rate and types of outcomes from various providers; Working with a college or university disability supports/services office and or visiting a college campus in person to learn about available resources and accommodations; and asking peers and supervisor's opinion on his/her experiences with a particular vendor or provider.
+Here are some examples: Learning specific needs of the individual and researching providers who may be the best fit; Researching the success rate and types of outcomes from various providers; Working with a college or university disability supports/services office and or visiting a college campus in person to learn about available resources and accommodations; and asking peers and supervisor's opinion on his/her/their experiences with a particular vendor or provider.

 Step 3: Discussion of the information collected